leopard-ai/betty/docs/tutorial/basic/basic_start.rst

 ===========

 Throughout our tutorials, we will use **Data Reweighting for Long-Tailed Image Classification** as our running example.
 The basic context is that we aim to mitigate a class imbalance problem (or long-tailed distribution problem) by re-assigning higher/lower weights to data from rare/common classes.
-In particular, `Meta-Weight-Net (MWN) <https://arxiv.org/abs/1902.07379>`_ proposes to approach data reweighting with bilevel optimization as follows:
+In particular, `Meta-Weight-Net (MWN) <https://arxiv.org/abs/1902.07379>`_ formulates data reweighting as bilevel optimization as follows:

 .. math::